karlropkins/lurch/README.md

 ```

 ## Background
-This package was created as... [to finish]
+This package was created as... as a bare.bone package to test stuff with...

 ## Contributing
-Contributions are very welcome [to finish].
+Contributions are very welcome.

 ## License
 [to be added]